-The CPT violation recently observed by MINOS [29] agrees quantitatively with the $\Delta m^2$ values given by the neutrino and antineutrino Koide triplets [13][15].
-As noted below, the more precisely known value of the CMB temperature may be used to better constrain the Koide fits to MINOS results, and tighten other predictions.
-The difference in neutrino and antineutrino masses relies on the existence of one negative eigenvalue, for the electron neutrino, which has the lightest of all masses at 0.00038 eV.
-This does not occur for the charged leptons, whose mass equivalence is exact under the phase choices given here, even when the 2/9 is offset by a small correction of $\pi/n$ for large n.
-This reflects the symmetry of charged lepton braid words, of type X(XX).
+The apparent CPT violation initially, but no longer, observed by MINOS [29] agrees quantitatively with the Δm^2 values given by the neutrino and mirror neutrino Koide triplets [13][15].
+As noted below, the more precisely known value of the CMB temperature may be used to better constrain the Koide fits to these MINOS results, and tighten other predictions.
+The difference in neutrino and mirror neutrino masses relies on the existence of one negative eigenvalue, for the electron neutrino, which has the lightest of all masses at 0.00038 eV.
+This does not occur for the charged leptons, whose mass equivalence is exact under the phase choices given here, even when the 2/9 is offset by a small correction of π/n for large n.

 In an ongoing study of particle mixing, we suppose a tight relation between particle oscillations and potential mass differences.
-A matter antimatter mass difference is also observed for neutrons, although the statistical significance of this result is currently poor.
-Like the neutrinos and antineutrinos, the neutrons could oscillate with their mirror matter without violating current experimental bounds [30].
+An apparent matter antimatter mass difference is also observed for neutrons, although the statistical significance of this result is currently poor.
+Like the neutrinos and mirror neutrinos, the neutrons could oscillate with their mirror matter without violating current experimental bounds [30].

-The $\nu$ and $\overline{\nu}$ triplets are thus distinguished by a sign match or mismatch, rather than an absolute choice of overall sign.
-This is in line with Dungworth's suggestion [2] that the $\nu$ and $\overline{\nu}$ triplets be split into annihilating equal mass pairs, giving the doubling of neutral braid states.
+The ν and mirror ν triplets are thus distinguished by a sign match or mismatch, rather than an absolute choice of overall sign.
+This is in line with Dungworth's suggestion [2] that these two triplets be split into annihilating equal mass pairs, giving the doubling of neutral braid states.
 This conveniently associates the four possible neutrino phase choices precisely with the four neutrino braids.
-The phase +2/9 is for the $(\overline{\nu}L, \nu_L)$ pair, while -2/9 selects the right handed neutral pair.

-An alternative phase choice is shown in figure 13, where the +2/9 phase corresponds to the ordinary matter sector.
+The phase +2/9 is for the $(\bar{\nu}L, \nu_L)$ pair, while -2/9 selects the right handed neutral pair.
+An alternative phase choice is shown in figure 12, where the +2/9 phase corresponds to the ordinary matter sector.

-FIG. 13: Four neutral braids with Koide phases
+FIG. 12: Four neutral braids with Koide phases

-Observe that the two antineutrino phases involve a sign mismatch, but either choice results in the same mass triplet.
-Similarly, the $\nu_L$ matter particle annihilates with its mirror $\nu_R$ .
+Observe that the two mirror neutrino phases involve a sign mismatch, but either choice results in the same Koide mass triplet.
+The ν_L matter particle annihilates with the ν_R diagram.
 This annihilation to a photon is given by vertical braid composition, resulting in the identity photon braid.
-In this scheme, the $\beta^-$ decay is a four particle process that secretly borrows the $\overline{\nu}L$ mirror particle (not a lepton) from the cosmic vacuum.
 We imagine a whole mirror beta decay process, which could well be real, so that parity, charge and lepton numbers are all conserved.
 The mirror process suggests a mirror neutron, which would oscillate with ordinary neutrons.
 This in turn suggests a whole hierarchy of neutral particles, that oscillate with the mirror sector.
 An initial description of the neutron might use the nine strand diagram constructed from the three component quark braids.